 I managed to make a start on this at 3pm and would happily say if I decorated the cake as soon as it was cool would have been done by 6pm.
 Therefore, this would easily make a last minute life saver as well!

-Recipe was inspired by SundayBaking and Muminthemadhouse -be sure to check out their blogs!
+Recipe was adapted and inspired by SundayBaking and Muminthemadhouse -be sure to check out their blogs!

 - 80g Margarine